MRChemSoft/nmqc-2025/content/venue.md

 - [UL](https://www.ul.se/en) bus line 801 departs from the airport *twice* every hour during the day, normally from terminals 2, 3, 4, and 5.
-- Trains depart from SkyCity (between terminals 4 and 5) *twice* an hour during the dayi.
+- Trains depart from SkyCity (between terminals 4 and 5) *twice* an hour during the day.
 Ignore the "Arlanda Express" signs.

 Please check the [Arlanda Airport](https://www.swedavia.com/arlanda/) webpage for more information, particularly regarding changes due to ongoing remodeling works.